MCPTotal

 2. While chatgpt.com supports MCPs working with files, the SDKs (both Chat Completion and AgentKit) don't work well with MCP servers that use files as resources.

-3. Make sure you don't forget to set your API key environment variable.
+3. Don't forget to set your API key environment variable.
 For example, in terminal, it is this command: export OPENAI_API_KEY="<key here>"

-4. OpenAI's documentation warns that connecting to a malicious server can cause harm, as it can try to steal data or fool the agent into doing unintended things.
+4. OpenAI's documentation warns that connecting to a malicious server can cause harm, as it may try to steal data or trick the agent into performing unintended actions.
 Make sure you only connect to trusted servers.
-We have an upcoming feature to block prompt injections, coming soon.
+We have a feature to block prompt injections coming soon.

 5. Some SDKs support authentication, and others don't.
 Use the HTTP header when possible.